Eatyourkimchi: Background

 Simon Stawski and Martina Sazunic met in 2005 during a poetry class at the University of Toronto, and both earned a bachelor's degree in Education and Art.
 The two married on their university graduation day in 2007.
 After marrying, the two moved to Bucheon, South Korea, in 2008 to teach English abroad.
 At the time of their arrival, there had been threats of violence between North and South Korea.
 As a result, they uploaded their first video on YouTube as an attempt to show their parents that they were safe, which was a video of them eating sundubu-jjigae at Incheon International Airport.
 Originally, the video blogs were made for their friends and family, but it later expanded to documenting "fun and quirky things" about Korea, and they later titled their channel Eatyourkimchi.
-Soon, they experienced a rise in viewership in 2009.
 They were several of the first non-Korean bloggers whose content was centered on Korea, particularly on YouTube.